AI Use Cases/Healthcare

 ROI & Revenue Impact

-Health systems deploying AI clinical trial matchmaking typically see 35-50% increases in trial enrollment within the first 12 months, translating to $600K - $1.5M in additional annual trial revenue depending on your sponsor relationships and trial volume.
-Coordinators reclaim 6-10 hours per week previously spent on manual chart review, enabling reallocation to higher-value enrollment conversations and protocol compliance tasks.
-Match accuracy improves 20-30% because the system doesn't fatigue; false-positive rates - patients flagged as eligible but ineligible upon review - drop by 15-25%, reducing coordinator wasted effort and improving sponsor confidence in your enrollment data.
+A deployment like this targets a 35-50% increase in trial enrollment within the first 12 months - as a stated assumption, $600K - $1.5M in additional annual trial revenue depending on your sponsor relationships and trial volume.
+The coordinator target is 6-10 hours per week reclaimed from manual chart review, reallocated to higher-value enrollment conversations and protocol compliance tasks.
+The accuracy targets: 20-30% better match precision, because the system doesn't fatigue, and a 15-25% drop in false positives - patients flagged as eligible but ineligible upon review - reducing coordinator wasted effort and improving sponsor confidence in your enrollment data.

 Over 12 months post-deployment, ROI compounds as the model learns from your enrollment patterns.
 Early months show enrollment velocity gains (faster time-to-first-patient, higher conversion rates).
-By month 6-9, improved match precision reduces coordinator review burden further, enabling one coordinator to manage 40-60% more active trials.
-By month 12, your institution becomes a preferred enrollment site for sponsors - higher trial volume, faster enrollment, cleaner data - creating a virtuous cycle.
-Cumulative first-year ROI typically exceeds 250-350% when factoring in enrollment revenue, coordinator productivity gains, and reduced sponsor audit findings.
+By month 6-9, improved match precision reduces coordinator review burden further, with a target of one coordinator managing 40-60% more active trials.
+By month 12, the goal is preferred-site status with sponsors - higher trial volume, faster enrollment, cleaner data - creating a virtuous cycle.
+Cumulative first-year ROI is modeled to exceed 250-350% when factoring in enrollment revenue, coordinator productivity gains, and reduced sponsor audit findings.

 Target Scope